 Generally, for a will to be valid in California, it requires that the testator sign the will in front of two witnesses, who then sign the will themselves.
 A trust needs to be signed by the trustor, and preferably before a notary public.

 The primary reason to use a trust instead of a will is to avoid an expensive and lengthy court administration (probate) of one’s estate following death.
 If an estate passing under a will contains real property and/or other property exceeding a certain value, it must be probated.
 Assets passing under a trust, however, do not require a probate.
-Here, the successor trustee is to make the dispositions of the assets called for by the terms of the trust.
+Here, the successor trustee is to make the dispositions of the trust assets called for by the terms of the trust.

 Ironically, even when you create a trust as your primary estate planning document, you should still create what is called a “pour over” will.
 The main purpose of this type of will is to direct that any titled assets which you failed to transfer into your trust are to pass after your death to your trust, to be distributed in accordance with the trust’s terms.
 However, a pour over will may still require a probate if the titled assets exceed a certain monetary value.